apple/swift-nio/docs/public-api-changes-NIO1-to-NIO2.md

 - changed `HTTPVersion`'s `major` and `minor` properties to `Int` (from `UInt16`)
 - renamed the generic parameter name to `Bytes` where we're talking about a generic collection of bytes
+- Moved error `ChannelLifecycleError.inappropriateOperationForState` to `ChannelError.inappropriateOperationForState`.
+- Moved all errors in `MulticastError` enum into `ChannelError`.
+- Removed `ChannelError.connectFailed`.
+All errors that triggered this now throw `NIOConnectError` directly.